kmrinal/-edgebos-aggregator-next-client/README.md

 ### How is this different from mwan3?

 mwan3 is a multi-WAN load balancer that works at the routing level.
 EdgeBOS Aggregator Next provides true bonding:
-- **mwan3**: Routes different connections through different WANs (policy-based routing)
+- **mwan3**: Routes different connections through different WANs (policy-based routing).
+A single connection uses only one WAN.
-- **EdgeBOS**: Bonds WANs together, splitting individual connections across multiple links for true bandwidth aggregation
+- **EdgeBOS**: Bonds WANs together using MIMO-inspired packet segmentation, splitting individual connections across multiple links for true bandwidth aggregation.
+A single download can use all WANs simultaneously.

+**Example:**
+- With mwan3: Downloading a 100MB file on a 10 Mbps link takes ~80 seconds, even if you have 3 other unused WANs
+- With EdgeBOS: The same file is split across all 4 links, completing in ~20 seconds

 ### Can I use this with a VPN?